-- Cover cuts or abrasions on hands when working with biohazardous materials. - Before entering the lab, hydrate dry, cracked skin with lotion to improve skin integrity on hands. - Always keep hands gloved when working with biohazardous agents, making sure your wrists are not exposed. - Never touch your face with gloved hands. - Never put your hands in your personal pockets while gloved.
+- 1. Cover cuts or abrasions on hands when working with biohazardous materials. - 2.
+Before entering the lab, hydrate dry, cracked skin with lotion to improve skin integrity on hands. - 3.
+Always keep hands gloved when working with biohazardous agents, making sure your wrists are not exposed. - 4.
+Never touch your face with gloved hands. - 5.
+Never put your gloved hands in pockets of your street clothes.

-- If you need to access your lab coat pockets while working, train yourself to only access them while gloved, not when ungloved.
-However, if the gloves are contaminated or potentially contaminated, change the gloves prior to doing this. - When gloved, never touch any work surface that you or others touch bare-handed. (e.g., phones, keyboard, computer mouse, pencils/pens, doorknobs, equipment handles, telephone, faucets, etc.) - Practice effective hand washing, which involves: - Wet hands with clean, warm running water and apply soap.
+- 6. If you need to access your lab coat pockets while working, train yourself to only access them while gloved, not when ungloved.
+However, if the gloves are contaminated or potentially contaminated, change the gloves prior to doing this. - 7.
+When gloved, never touch any work surface that you or others touch bare-handed. (e.g., phones, keyboard, computer mouse, pencils/pens, doorknobs, equipment handles, telephone, faucets, etc.) - 8.
+Practice effective hand washing, which involves: - Wet hands with clean, warm running water and apply soap.
 Rub hands together to lather soap, washing backs of hands and thumbs, between fingers, around nails; wash wrists up to slightly above area covered by gloves. - Gently scrub for 20 seconds. - Rinse hands under clean running water; dry using clean paper towels.
-Turn off the faucet with the paper towel. - o If no soap or running water is available, use moist disposable wipes to physically remove dirt/debris from your hands, then use hand sanitizer on all hand/wrist surfaces.
+Turn off the faucet with the paper towel. - If no soap or running water is available, use moist disposable wipes to physically remove dirt/debris from your hands, then use hand sanitizer on all hand/wrist surfaces.
 Wipe hands with paper towels before product dries on skin, then reapply sanitizer and let air dry.
 Wash with soap and water as soon as possible. - The CDC has a number of hand-washing Fact Sheets that can be printed and posted to remind lab members of good handwashing techniques.